outlearn-content/videojs/context-pages/welcome.md

 Hi folks.
 Welcome to our path "Get Going with ES6 in VideoJS"

 We released VideoJS version 5.0 on DATE and we're super excited to highlight what's new.
 One of the big changes is the inclusion of ECMAScript 6 (ES6) features in the library.
-This path will give you a quick overview of ES6 and then dive into the parts that matter most to VideoJS 5.0.
+This path will give you a quick overview the ES6 features that matter most to VideoJS 5.0 and let you put them to practice.

-We will start the learning path with a selection of pre-existing resources about ES6 organized to make them as convenient as possible for you.
-The first module reproduces Luke Hoban's excellent [es6features](http://git.io/es6features) repo.
+We will start the learning path with a selection from Luke Hoban's excellent [es6features](http://git.io/es6features) repo.
 If you want to show your support, go give it a star on GitHub.
-You don't need to study all of the new ES6 features in detail, this module is included to give you an overview and a reference.
-The second module links to the ES6 REPL by the good folks at Babel.
+You'll learn what ES6 has to say about modules, let and const, and destructuring.
+The second module contains a snapshot of the evolving documentation for ES6 classes that is being constructed at Mozilla Developer Network.
+Following that, we added a link to the ES6 REPL by the good folks at Babel.
 You can use this to test out your new ES6 skills.

-After a general overview of ES6, we'll jump into those aspects of the new standard that matter directy to VideoJS.
-One module is just a selection of the relevant parts of Luke Hoban's repo we mentioned earlier.
-It talks about modules, let and const, and destructuring.
-The module after that contains a snapshot of the evolving documentation for ES6 classes that is being constructed at Mozilla Developer Network.
-The last module gives you a chance to show off your new VideoJS skills.
+Finally, we included the full content of Luke Hoban's ES6 Features as a reference for those of you that are interested.

+Most of the modules have both small and larger tasks for you inside them.
+The idea is that you can get your hands dirty and really apply what you learn.
+Do try them out and if you get stuck, Stack Overflow is a great way to get help.
+Please follow our [suggestions for asking questions on Stack Overflow](https://github.com/videojs/video.js/wiki/Support) to increase the likelihood of a helpful answer.

+The final module in the path lets you try out your new learning in the context of VideoJS.
+We hope that you will enjoy it!

 This path is a pilot both for us and Outlearn.
 We would love to hear any feedback and so would they.
 There's a widget in the platform for comments, bug reports, etc. Don't be shy to use it.
 And since the [content of this path is stored on Github](https://github.com/outlearn-content/videojs), if you want to improve something directly, go ahead and submit a pull request!